FSIN-ohm/Matomat-Documentation/docs/rest_api.md

 First of all a HTTP code will be returned by every request.
 This is the codes used by this api, and what they mean:

+Success codes:
 - `200` when send a query and the answer was sent
+- `201` when a new entry was created through a POST
+- `202` when a change was successfully done through a PATCH

+Failure codes:
 - `400` the request was malformed
 - `401` when something was requested but the login was wrong
 - `404` If an entry is not found after a query was send.

+Error codes:
 - `500` Server errored

 All the error codes beside the success code 200 will also return a JSON containing an error message which can be displayed by the client: